Vaginal birth and Caesarean

 After you have given birth, the midwife caring for you will check your blood pressure.
 She will also gently press on your abdomen to ensure your uterus is contracting back down into your pelvis.
 Another routine check involves checking your vaginal blood loss and checking any stitches that you may have.

-If Anna needs to do any stitching (after either a skin tear or episiotomy), those stitches are dissolvable.
+If the obstetrician needs to do any stitching (after either a skin tear or episiotomy), those stitches are dissolvable.
 It means that they won’t need to be removed at a later stage.
-In the first few days a series of observations are planned to follow up on your recovery.
+In the first few days, a series of observations are planned to follow up on your recovery.

 In general, you should be able to resume all normal activities by six weeks.
 If you have any questions during that time, we will always be here and just one phone call away, to help you whenever we can.